What Bash Scripting Is and Why Server Administrators Rely on It

 Debugging Bash Scripts

-When a script does not behave as expected, bash provides tools to help you find the problem.
-The -x flag prints each command and its arguments as the script runs.
+When a script does not behave as expected, bash provides tools to help you identify the problem.
+The -x flag prints each command and its arguments as the script runs, showing you exactly what is happening at each step.

 bash -x ~/your_script.sh

-You can also enable debug mode inside the script itself for specific sections.
+You can also enable debug mode inside the script itself for specific sections rather than the entire file.

 #!/bin/bash